dwp/aws-pdm-dataset-generation/README.md

 ## Initial setup:
 PDM requires that data from Crown platform (HDFS location) be ingested for 5 tables namely `agent_dim`, `appointment_type_dim`, `site_dim`, `team_dim`, `to_do_type_type_dim`.
 This data is ingested into S3 from Crown through a Concourse job and placed into `common-model-inputs/transactional_data` prefix of the `published_bucket`.
-When `initial_transactional_load` property in `local.tf` is set to `true` for each environment, the `initial_transactional_load` step in the application will create tables for the intitial transactional tables.
+When `initial_transactional_load` property in `local.tf` is set to `true` for each environment, the `initial_transactional_load` step in the application will create tables for the initial transactional tables.

 ## Retries on cluster failure